teateatea/heartbreaker/A/Classes/Magic-Users/Paradigms/Wizard.md

 A Wizard's Prepared Spells allow them to produce Cantrips: minor magical effects, akin to parlour tricks.
 These must be related in theme or ability to the Prepared Spell, but are otherwise undefined.
 The Wizard is free to imagine their own uses:
 - A Wizard who prepared *Fireball* might casually light his pipe with a snap.
 - A Wizard with *Rampant Growth* might produce flowers as a gift.
-- A Wizard with *Butterfly Hurricane* might show a butterfly to a child.
+- A Wizard with *Butterfly Hurricane* might conjure a butterfly to delight a child.

 Cantrips are subject to GM approval, but in general, they are significantly weaker than Spells, and the effects should not require a roll.
 <!--%*, indicating how many spell-creatures they can safely feed soul-energy. %Start with 2 rolled, then choose 1 at first level.*-->